KTFN

-KTFN (channel 65) is a television station in El Paso, Texas, United States, affiliated with the Spanish-language UniMás network.
+KTFN (channel 65) is a television station in El Paso, Texas, United States, affiliated with the Spanish-language network UniMás.
 It is owned by Entravision Communications alongside Univision affiliate KINT-TV (channel 26).
-Both stations share studios on North Mesa Street/Highway 20 in northwest El Paso, while KTFN's transmitter is located atop the Franklin Mountains on the El Paso city limits.
+The two stations share studios on North Mesa Street/Highway 20 in northwest El Paso; KTFN's transmitter is located atop the Franklin Mountains on the El Paso city limits.

 History

-The station first signed on the air with a live Petra concert on June 22, 1991 as KJLF-TV, which stood for "King Jesus Lives Forever".
+The station first signed on the air with a live Petra concert on June 22, 1991, as KJLF-TV, which stood for "King Jesus Lives Forever".
 It originally served as an English-language outlet, formatted as religious independent station.
 The station was founded by Sara Warren and Pete E. Meryl Warren III—who had signed on KCIK-TV (channel 14, now KFOX-TV) in August 1979—and was run by the Warren family, with John Warren serving as the station manager.
 Initially, KJLF-TV ran mostly Christian-oriented programs mixed with several hours of secular programs such as sporting and hunting shows, westerns, some older sitcoms, public domain movies and low-budget barter cartoons.
 The original prime time lineup included Remington Steele, 21 Jump Street and Lou Grant.
 Gradually, the religious programming decreased and was replaced with more classic sitcoms and cartoons, causing the station to evolve into a more traditional independent.
 One notable original employee, Keith Leitch, began working in June 1991 at the age of 16 years old in master control and went on to start One Ministries, Inc., which purchased a full power TV station in the San Francisco TV market, KQSL.

 KJLF became a charter affiliate of The WB upon the network's launch on January 11, 1995.
 The station was sold to White Knight Broadcasting in 1998.
 After KMAZ (channel 48, now KTDO) dropped its affiliation with UPN and switched to Telemundo in January 16 of that year, KJLF began carrying UPN programming as a secondary affiliation and acquired many of the syndicated programs that were part of KMAZ's inventory.
 On March 1, 1998, its call letters were changed to KKWB (in reference to the station's WB affiliation).